 I made a couple of cushions recently.
 I knew exactly which fabric to use from my stash.
 I have been holding onto a vintage linen fabric from A Sanderson with beatiful floral print, I knew they would be perfect for making cushions.
-They made a perfect pair to compliment my cosy reading corner.
-I fount taking a good photo of the cushions, very tricky.
+They made a perfect pair to compliment my cosy reading corner which I have slowly decorating…

 How to make a Cushion Cover (Envelope Style)